Home › How Litigation Costs Behave > How cost accumulates without any single causeHow cost accumulates without any single cause

 Work proceeds through stages that are not always sharply defined.

-Decisions are made in response to what is known.
+Decisions are made in response to what is known at each point in time.

-At the same time, different incentives are present within the process.
+At the same time, the process carries continuing expectations.

 There are expectations to progress the matter.